ContestedWheel/Some-BD-Tutorials/README.md

-# Some BD Tutorials
+# Some Ballsdex Tutorials
 [![Discord server](https://img.shields.io/badge/OreoDex-Server-5865F2?logo=discord)](https://discord.gg/F3eGhQXara)
 [![discord.py](https://img.shields.io/badge/discord-py-blue.svg)](https://github.com/Rapptz/discord.py)

-This is a repo for tutorials that I make.
+This is a repo for tutorials that I make for Balldex.
 Example files and visuals will be included in these tutorials.

 ## Discord server